complycube/complycube-flutter-sdk/README.md

 }
 ```

-### 3. Prepare stages
+### 4. Prepare the SDK stages

-Set up the stages you want to include in a setting object so you can use it in the Flutter widget.
+Initialize the `stages` in a `settings` object with the stages you wish to include so that it can be used in the Flutter component.

 ```dart
 import 'package:complycube_flutter/ComplyCubeMobileSDK.dart';

 final settings = {
   ...
   "stages": [